data-liberation-project/fema-daily-ops-rss-to-doccloud/README.md

 First, you'll need to have a verified MuckRock account.
 If you've ever uploaded documents to DocumentCloud before, you're already set.
 If not, [register a free account here](https://accounts.muckrock.com/accounts/signup/?intent=squarelet) and then [request verification](https://airtable.com/shrZrgdmuOwW0ZLPM).

-2) Create a DocumentCloud project for your documents Next, log in to DocumentCloud and create a new project to store the documents that this Add-On will upload documents to.
+2) Create a DocumentCloud project for your documents Next, log in to DocumentCloud and create a new project to store the documents that this Add-On will upload documents to. <br>
 ![An image of the project create button in DocumentCloud](https://user-images.githubusercontent.com/136939/159478474-53a770e5-a826-44f1-bb80-b1844bf4c263.png)
-Click on your newly created project on the left-hand side of the screen, and note the numbers to the right of its name — this is the project ID, in this example, 207354.
+Click on your newly created project on the left-hand side of the screen, and note the numbers to the right of its name — this is the project ID, in this example, 207354. <br>
 ![Screen Shot 2022-03-22 at 8 08 11 AM](https://user-images.githubusercontent.com/136939/159478630-c6cbcb24-308c-4b0e-a42c-f10cf2653836.png)